johnbayko/hicp/docs/python_hicp.rst

 HICP provides the general interface to the user agent (the client process that receives commands to display the user interfafce, and sends events based on user actions).

+For testing, this is all handled by the ``hicpd`` server described below.

 HICP start()
 ------------